 The local store is within easy walking distance from most campsites and has a good selection of groceries at a fairly reasonable price.
 There is also a restaurant (and gift shop) for those who are tired of camping fare.

 Although I don’t have many complaints about this particular campground, the one thing I will warn you about is the mosquitoes.
 They were brutal!
-And also the fact that it was ccccc-cold.
-On the morning we were leaving we woke up to snow.
-The elevation is around 6000 feet, so snow mid-June is probably not out of the ordinary.
+Bug spray is an absolute must!

 If you aren’t inclined to camp, you will be happy to know there are cabins for rent in Mazama Village.

 There is also the lovely Historic Crater Lake Lodge.
-I would have much preferred to stay at the lodge (I bet you there are no mosquitoes in there!), however it is really hard to convince hubby of such things when we have a 29′ trailer being pulled behind us (he’s such a spoil sport).
+I would have much preferred to stay in the lodge (I bet you there are no mosquitoes in there!).
+However, it’s really hard to convince hubby of such things when we have a 29′ trailer being pulled behind us.

 However, even the cold and mosquitoes didn’t dampen my excitement of being at Crater Lake.